Frank Pulli: Early use of instant replay

 Pulli was the first umpire to use instant replay during a major league game, albeit not in accordance with league rules.
 On May 31, 1999, the Florida Marlins were hosting the St. Louis Cardinals when Pulli, the crew chief of that game's umpires, used instant replay to review a home run call.
 The Marlins' Cliff Floyd hit a ball to the top of the left field scoreboard, near the yellow line that separated in-play from out-of-play.
-The hit was originally ruled a double by another umpire, then changed to a home run after the umpires conferred, the reverted to being a double after Pulli watched a reply via a television camera's monitor.
+The hit was originally ruled a double by another umpire, then changed to a home run after the umpires conferred, then reverted to being a double after Pulli watched a replay via a television camera's monitor.
 The Cardinals won the game, 5–2.
 National League president Len Coleman subsequently stated that Pulli had erred in using instant replay.
 The use of instant replay in Major League Baseball would not be adopted until 2008.

 Use of QuesTec

-After his retirement, Pulli’s experience as an umpire was instrumental in baseball’s use of the QuesTec, an advanced technology that allowed baseball to observe and grade the home plate umpire’s ability to call balls and strikes.
+After his retirement, Pulli's experience as an umpire was instrumental in baseball's use of the QuesTec, an advanced technology that allowed baseball to observe and grade the home plate umpire's ability to call balls and strikes.
 Many umpires, including Ted Barrett, believed that the use of the technology dramatically changed the way umpires judged the strike zone and that he, and others, adjusted their calls to the technology.
-In Bruce Weber’s 2009 book on umpiring, Barrett claimed that Pulli would call him after games and encourage him to shrink his strike zone after watching Barrett call pitches several inches off the plate as strikes.
+In Bruce Weber's 2009 book on umpiring, Barrett claimed that Pulli would call him after games and encourage him to shrink his strike zone after watching Barrett call pitches several inches off the plate as strikes.